 If Thais have a problem, they always remain polite until they solve it.
 If they have a problem with you, they will be polite, even if you continue to be rude to them.

-Being polite makes Thailand a very civilized society, where people don’t feel threatened because somebody is uncontrollably screaming at them.
-Even while driving, which is very stressful in Bangkok, Thais remain calm, cool and polite.
+Being polite makes Thailand a civilized society, where people don’t feel threatened because somebody is uncontrollably screaming at them.
+Even while driving, which is stressful in Bangkok, most Thais remain calm, cool and polite.

-Western parents should teach their children to always be polite, after all, my mother always taught me “You catch more flies with honey than with vinegar”.
+Western parents should teach their children the Thai values of always being polite.
+After all, my mother always taught me “You catch more flies with honey than with vinegar”.

 Take Care of and Respect Your Elders – Thai children are taught that elders are always taken care of and respected.
 So, consequently, most Thai families take care of grandparents and parents, even to the point that the whole family lives in communal areas, where every elder is respected and cared for.